j-stephan/hip/docs/reference/env_variables.rst

 GPU isolation variables
 ================================================================================

+Restricting the access of applications to a subset of GPUs, also known as GPU isolation, allows users to hide GPU resources from programs.
 The GPU isolation environment variables in HIP are collected in the following table.
-For more information, check :doc:`GPU isolation page <rocm:conceptual/gpu-isolation>`.

 .. include-table:: data/env_variables_hip.rst
     :table: hip-env-isolation